PrestaShop/prestashop.github.io/news/_posts/2015-08-27-starter-theme-kickoff.markdown

 You can do a lot with CSS but some layouts cannot be implemented with only CSS and you need to add some markup, for instance wrap your columns in a `<div class="row">`.

-But since in the Starter Theme we wanted to make no assumption about which technologies designers will use we decided to implement no layout at all.
+But since in the Starter Theme we wanted to make no assumption about which technologies designers will use, we decided to implement no layout at all.
 You will get columns that are displayed one after another vertically.

-Want your columns to look like real columns ?
+Want your columns to look like real columns?
 Then it's your job to add the necessary classes and/or markup.
 If you think your customers have recent browsers you may just use flexbox and be done with it - we're not imposing anything, so no bootstrap.

 ### Ongoing Reflection About Hooks